ardalis/AspNetCoreLabs/Middleware/instructions.md

 # Building middleware

 ## Write a middleware that sets the current culture based on a query string value
-1. Start with the application you created in the first lab, or just create a new empty ASP.NET 5 application
+1. Start with the "Hello World" application you already created, or just create a new empty ASP.NET Core application
 1. Open `Startup.cs`
 1. Create an inline middleware that runs **before** the hello world delegate that sets the culture for the current request from the query string: